peter-sattler/money-transfer-ui/README.md

 ## Enhancement History

 ### [Version 1.0.1] September 2019 Updates
-:moneybag: Removed account number field since REST service now automatically assigns it.
+:moneybag: Removed account number field since the underlying REST service now automatically assigns it.
 :moneybag: Show transfer link only when there are at least two accounts.
 :moneybag: Check for concurrent update conditions from back-end.

 ### [Version 1.0.2] October 2019 Updates
-:moneybag: Added source and target account smart drop-downs to transfer page (account selection in one removes it from the other).
+:moneybag: Added source and target account smart drop-downs to transfer page (selection in one removes it from the other).

 ## Special Thanks